This is a short account of Leif's detour to the Hebrides as found in the Sagas.

 The kingdoms in the area were small and they vied for the local people.
 Since there were not very many people they tried to attract as many as they could from the nearby kingdoms.

 Obviously Thorgunna's father had the best kingdom of all.
-So everyone moved to his kingdom and all the other Kings got upset so they declared war on him and formed an alignment and then swore to destroy him and his kingdom.
-The King was down to his last daughter, Thorgunna, and when she was eliminated or driven off then everyone in the kingdom would realize there was no future with that king and then abandon him or even turn on him.
+So everyone moved to his kingdom and all the other Kings got upset so they declared war on him and formed an alliance and then swore to destroy him and his kingdom.
+The King was down to his last daughter, Thorgunna, and when she was eliminated or driven off then everyone in the kingdom would realize there was no future with that king.
+Then they would abandon him or even turn on him.

-She had willed me to come there to rescue her father and her, as she told all us Vikings.
-She had a different method of rescue in mindy originally when she made her spell but then she had changed her mind about the best method to use me for.
+She said that she had willed me to come there to rescue her father and her.
+She had a different method of rescue in mind originally when she made her spell but then she had changed her mind about the best method to use me for.

-She decided she was going to have the child by her captive Viking captain.
+She decided she was going to have her child by her captive Viking captain.
 Her family was going to remain in power that way.
 This would turn everything around on their enemies.
-Her family would not only an heir but a half Viking heir.
-The other kings would wonder all the time if their kingdom were going to be invaded by 50 Viking ships or not so it established a peace that had not existed for many years and wasn't broken for many years after.
+Her family would not only have an heir but a half Viking heir.
+The other kings would wonder all the time if their kingdom was going to be invaded by 50 Viking ships.
+It established a peace that had not existed for many years and wasn't broken for many years after.
 And I got the trading rights to the Hebrides.

 I was fine with this and I soon found out there was much more to life than hunting Polar Bears and being the captain of a Viking ship.

-*An archer or soldier would ride the pony to the battle and then get off the pony.
+An archer or soldier would ride one of agressive ponies into the battle and then get off the pony.
 They would put blades on their legs near their hooves and keep them by their sides.
 They were trained to rear up on their hind legs and kick the enemy with the blades, often killing them instantly.
-Or they put them on their back legs and tied the pony behind them.
-If the enemy came from behind the ponies would them.
-Actually they were trained to anybody that ever walked behind them so you had to be careful around those horses.
+Also they put sometimes put blades on their back legs and tied the pony behind them.
+If the enemy came from behind the ponies would kick them.
+Actually they were trained to kick anybody that walked behind them so you had to be very careful around those horses.

 They had a very thick neck and a very solid spine so soldiers could put a short lance on their foreheads (up to four feet long) that made them look like a unicorn.
 They would train a few of them to ram and kill the horses of the knights.
 Then they would kill the knights.
 The lance could go right through mail and shields and so it could easily kill knights.

-The horses would kill lots of enemy soldiers but unlike most dogs they would sometimes get confused and go the wrong direction and then they would kill the wrong soldiers.
-It must not have worked out because I never never seen killer ponies on either the BBC, PBS or the History channel.
+The horses would kill lots of enemy soldiers but unlike dogs they would sometimes get confused and go the wrong direction and then kill the wrong soldiers.
+It must not have worked out because I never have seen killer ponies on either the BBC, PBS or the History channel.

 Later they went the other way.
 This painting-

 They had one thing that was totally unique to all my experiences at the time.
-It was the battlements and the remains should still be there.
-They were two walls only about 4 feet high but they were staggered about 8 feet apart in such a way that if a horse or cavalry jumped over one wall he would land on the next battlement whose color made it blend into the background.
+The battlements and the remains of the walls should still be there.
+They consisted of two walls only about 4 feet high but they were staggered about 8 feet apart in such a way that if a horse or cavalry jumped over one wall he would land on the next battlement whose color made it blend into the background.
 The second battlement would kill the horse and the rider would take a bad fall flipping end over end.
 I remember at the time (1000 years ago) that I had never seen anything like these battlements.
 Archers could fire over them and then duck down or retreat to the second row and catch the enemy in between the battlements.

-I cant recall yet what pattern the walls were staggered in however even once they had retreated to the second wall they could return fire at anyone hiding behind even the first wall.
+I cant recall yet what pattern the walls were staggered in however even once they had retreated behind the second wall they could return fire at anyone hiding behind even the first wall.